lzcjames/gitbook/Courses_Online/Oracle_Cloud_Infrastructure/Lesson_5.md

 It enables outbound connections to the internet, but blocks inbound connections initiated from the internet. 允许出站连接但禁止从Internet到VCN的入站连接

 ### Dynamic Routing Gateway (DRG)

 It provides private IPv4 traffic for the communication mixed to on-premises and through the internet There are 2 mechanisms of DRG:
 - VPN Connect (IPSec VPN)
 encrypt the traffic between your on-premises network (a data center or corporate LAN) and your Oracle virtual cloud network (VCN)
 - FastConnect
 private connection between your data center and Oracle Cloud Infrastructure.

+### Service Gateway

+which  lets  resources  in  networks--  VCN--  access  public  services  such  as  Object  Storage,  but  without  using  an  internet  or  NAT  gateway.
+So  your  traffic  is  not  going  over  the  internet